desnes/desnes/README.md

 # 👋 Hi, I'm Nardy (@desnes)

 ### About Me
 I'm a passionate software engineering student with a keen interest in software development and a love for learning new technologies.
-Currently, I'm focused on web development and exploring the world of open source projects.
+Currently, I'm focused on web development, learning ethical hacking and exploring the world of open source projects.

 ### 🔧 Skills
 - **Languages**: JavaScript, Typescript, Python, Java, C/C++, PHP, Kotlin